MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/fre-setup-ci-sales-app.md

 ---
-title: Set up Microsoft Teams for conversation intelligence
+title: Set up conversation intelligence
-description: Learn how to set up conversation intelligence with Microsoft Teams in Dynamics 365 Sales. ms.date: 05/15/2023 ms.custom: bap-template ms.topic: how-to ms.service: dynamics-365-sales
+description: Learn how to set up conversation intelligence with Microsoft Teams or third-party dialers in Dynamics 365 Sales. ms.date: 07/03/2023 ms.custom: bap-template ms.topic: how-to ms.service: dynamics-365-sales
-ms.assetid: 3e099e3a-f6cb-42cf-b84e-9f8b0c6ee9db
 author: lavanyakr01
 ms.author: lavanyakr
 ---

-# Set up Microsoft Teams for conversation intelligence
+# Set up conversation intelligence

-Using Teams together with conversation intelligence in Dynamics 365 Sales helps organizations transform customer interactions into revenue.
-Calling with Teams allows sellers to view business-critical insights both during the call&mdash;in real-time&mdash;and after.
+Using Microsoft Teams or other third-party dialers together with conversation intelligence in Dynamics 365 Sales helps organizations transform customer interactions into revenue.
+Calling with these dialers allows sellers to view business-critical insights both during the call&mdash;in real-time&mdash;and after.

-As an administrator, you can configure conversation intelligence with Microsoft Teams in your sales app.
-Enable Microsoft Teams call recording for conversation intelligence, select storage, grant app permissions, and define organization-level tracked keywords and competitors.
-After that, you can [configure sales team-level settings](configure-sales-team-level-settings.md).
+As an administrator, configure conversation intelligence for the dialer that your sellers use.

 If you have the Dynamics 365 Sales Enterprise license, you can enable Teams call recording through quick setup.
 Go to the **Get started with digital sales** page under **App Settings** in your sales app.
 Your sellers will get three hours of conversation intelligence per month.